multimedianj/a11y-kit/README.txt

 1. You add the file to the root of your theme (or child-theme)
 1. You add this code to your style.css **@import "style-a11y.css";**

-This plugin was created and is maintained by WP inclusion, a [glossary of Web accessibility terminologies] (https://wpinclusion.com).
+This plugin was created and is maintained by WP inclusion, a [glossary of Web accessibility terminologies](https://wpinclusion.com).

 = Compatibility =